diku-dk/cmis-online/docs/notebooks.md

 <h1>Online students</h1>

 <p>Anaconda is used to set up a conda environment for the notebooks.
-Youc na do this via a local install on your machine or you can also use Google's Colaboratory to work with the notebooks.</p>
+You can do this via a local install on your machine or you can also use Google's Colaboratory to work with the notebooks.</p>

 <h2>Anaconda</h2>
 <p>In order to install Anaconda, go to <a href="https://www.anaconda.com/distribution/">https://www.anaconda.com/distribution/</a> and download the Python 3.7 version.
 If you already have it installed, you can just downgrade Python like below.</p>